iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted14017/report.md

 > Thanks for the creation and release of this.
 Found it a little difficult to find a link to download it however.
 Hope it helps, It should.<br> :date: __2020-12-01 05:12:37__

-> Good<br> :date: __2020-12-01 02:15:09__

-> I am wanting to do what I can to help stop the spread.
-I've been isolating, etc...but will still feel guilty if I test positive.
-I want my leaders to make good decisions.
-If one flaunts the virus and laughs in its face, they are not who I want to be a leader.<br> :date: __2020-11-30 22:56:34__

 #### 3-star reviews